-A seemingly boring vacation with two old ladies turns into a life changing experience for 12 year old Sofia, as she kisses a boy, reunites with estranged family and faces mortality on an idyllic island in the Mediterranean.
+A seemingly boring vacation with two old ladies turns into a life-changing experience for twelve-year-old Sofia as she kisses a boy, reunites with her estranged family and faces up to mortality on an idyllic island in the Mediterranean.

 SCRIPT: Ljubica Luković

 CAST: Klara Hrvanović, Dragana Varagic, Snjezana Sinovcic, Benjamín Lacko